Wild orbits and generalised singularity modules: stratifications and quantisation: Wild stratifications

-Once more choosing bases breaks the Weyl symmetry that we will consider below, so all our definitions are independent of that.
+Once more, choosing bases breaks the Weyl symmetry that we will consider below, so the definitions are independent of that.
 Nonetheless, such a choice is helpful to bound the number of truncated strata.

-Namely, choose an integer $s \geq 1$ and a depth-bounded Levi filtration $\bm \phi \in \mc L_{\Phi}^{(s)}$:
+Namely, choose an integer $s \geq 1$ and a depth-bounded Levi filtration $\bm \phi \in \mc L_\Phi^{(s)}$:

-\begin{lemm}[Cf.~\cite{doucot_rembado_tamiozzo_2022_local_wild_mapping_class_groups_and_cabled_braids}] There exists a base $\Delta \sse \Phi$ of simple roots such that $\Delta \cap \phi_i$ is a base of $\phi_i$, for all $i \in \set{0,\dc,s}$. \end{lemm}
+\begin{lemm}[Cf.~\cite{doucot_rembado_tamiozzo_local_wild_mapping_class_groups_and_cabled_braids}] There exists a base $\Delta \sse \Phi$ of simple roots such that $\Delta \cap \phi_i$ is a base of $\phi_i$, for all $i \in \set{0,\dc,s}$. \end{lemm}

-\begin{proof} Postponed to \S~\ref{proof:lem_base_levi_filtrations}. \end{proof}
+\begin{proof} Postponed to~\ref{proof:lem_base_levi_filtrations}. \end{proof}

 \begin{coro} One has

 \end{coro}